mnspeer/membrane-permeability-predictions/README.md

 ## Installation

-XXX Installation  -how to download and install >
+XXX Installation  -how to download and install XXX

 ## Application
 Please note that pandas and sklearn are dependencies for this code.

-### Using a pre-trained model
+### Using the pre-trained model

-When running our pre-trained code (trained on Set1 + Set2 + Set3), use the *rf_classifier_load.py* program.
+To run the code using our pre-trained code (trained on Set1 + Set2 + Set3), use the *rf_classifier_load.py* program.
 Input the name of the raw data file used as a command line argument, when running the code.

 ~~~